 You can read more about the Eucharist here

-Any who has been received into the Catholic Church and is over the age of 7 can receive Holy Communion once they have been through a preparation programme.
+Any who has been received into the Catholic Church and is in year 4 or above at primary school can receive Holy Communion once they have been through a preparation programme.
 Please see programme details below

 First Holy Communion for Children

 A preparation programme for children in the parish is run every year.
 Children should be regularly attending Mass and their family registered with the parish.
-The next one will start in the autumn of 2022, for children to make their First Holy Communion in June 2023.
+The next one will start in the autumn of 2023, for children to make their First Holy Communion in June 2024.
 Children make their first confession half way through the programme.
 Registration forms are available via the parish office if you would like to sign your child up to the next programme.

 Adult Reception into the Catholic Church